WeblateOrg/weblate/docs/admin/quick.rst

 Using prebuilt appliance
 ------------------------

 #.
 Download the appliance and start it.
-You need to choose format depending on
+You need to choose the appliance format depending on
    your target environment.

 #.
 Everything should be set up immediately after boot, though you will want